EdgeNet-project/edgenet-legacy-2024/docs/tutorials/cluster_role_request.md

 You will authenticate yourself through the landing application to obtain your kubeconfig file from the landing application.
 Using this kubeconfig file, you will create a *cluster role request* object that is associated with your e-mail address.
-This will alert the central administrators of EdgeNet, who will, if all is in order, approve your request.
+This will alert the central administrators of EdgeNet, who will if all is in order, approve your request.
 With approval, corresponding permissions are granted through cluster role binding so as to allow your user to hold requested permissions.

 ## Steps